• Home

 Disclosure: This post contains affiliate links.
 In other words, if you click a link and purchase something I will receive a commission at no cost to you.
 I only recommend products I use and enjoy myself.

-Gluten-free oatmeal cookies are easy to make!
-Here's how:
+These cookies are easy to make!
+Here's what you need to do:

-Add the dry ingredients: Add the gluten-free flour, rolled oats, baking soda, and salt to the mixture.
-Beat until well combined.
+• Add the dry ingredients: Add the gluten-free flour, rolled oats, baking soda, and salt to the mixture.
+Beat until a cookie dough forms.

-Scoop cookies onto pan: Line a baking sheet with parchment paper or a silicone baking mat.
-Use a small cookie scoop to scoop 6 to 8 cookies onto a sheet pan.
-Be sure to give them space.
+• Scoop cookies onto pan: Line a baking sheet with parchment paper or a silicone baking mat.
+Use a cookie scoop to scoop 6 to 8 cookies onto a sheet pan.
+My cookie scoop holds about 1 ½ tablespoons of cookie dough.

-Bake the chewy oatmeal cookies: Bake for 11 to 12 minutes or until the edges look golden but the insides look underdone.
-If the entire cookie is brown when you remove it from the oven, they are overbaked.
+• Bake the chewy oatmeal cookies: Bake for 10 minutes or until the edges look golden but the insides look underdone.
+If the entire cookie is brown when you remove it from the oven, they're over-baked.
+Cookies set up as they cool!

 Oatmeal Cookie FAQs